-Before her, the lady was chortling as she took in her panic.
-"Well, the wax did do its job.
+Before her, the lady was now grinning as she took in her panic.
+"Well, even if late, the locationary wax did do its job.
 A little too well it seems."

-The next few moments were a little insane as she whirled around, jumping and yelling while trying to get the mask of wax off.
-It was inches deep!
-She was sweating and out of breath by the time the last hard piece was peeled off.
+The next few moments were a little insane as she whirled around, jumping and yelling in pain while trying to get the mask of wax off.

-"Ms Hiwatari...if you are done."
-The woman pointed up the road, her skirt swishing as she walked to her luggage.
+"Ms Hiwatari, if you are done."
+The woman pointed up the road, wobbling as she walked over to her luggage.
 "Your classmates have been waiting."

-She had been so distracted, that she hadn't noticed the bus on the main road..which was directly adjacent to the bus stop.
-And she could see...it was pretty full.
+She had been so distracted, that she hadn't noticed the bus on the main...right below the stop.
+It was big, and, pretty much full.
 She could make out kids peering out.
 Her eyes widened.

 When she turned, the woman had already hoisted up her luggage(on one hand!) and was heading towards the bus.
 Ria kept a safe distance, given the way she and the luggage were wobbling.